 - · Albert-Ludwigs-Universität, Freiburg, Germany

-- · Université Sorbonne (Paris IV), France
+- · Sorbonne Université, France

 - · University of Turin, Italy

 - · University of Verona, Italy

 - · University of Amsterdam, the Netherlands

 - · University of Coimbra, Portugal

 - · University of Barcelona, Spain

-- · The University of British Columbia, Canada
+- The University of British Columbia, Canada

 - · University of Miami, USA

 - · University of Otago, New Zealand

-Graduates are prepared for a wide range of master's courses offered in the School of English, Drama & Film, including: Creative Writing, Literature & Culture (with strands in American; Gender, Sexuality & Culture; Medieval; Modern & Contemporary; Renaissance); Writing for Stage & Screen.
-See www.ucd.ie/ englishdramafilm/study/postgraduate for more details.
+Graduates are prepared for a wide range of MA courses offered in the School of English, Drama and Film, including: Creative Writing, Literature & Culture; Gender, Sexuality & Culture; Writing for Stage & Screen.
+See www.ucd.ie/englishdramafilm/study/ postgraduate for more details.